amd/aocl-libmem/tools/validator/Validator_tool.md

 ```

 Notes:
-1. Running ctest on Memcmp takes some extra time (as we are trying to compare all the Bytes).
+1. Running ctest on Memcmp, Strcmp and Strncmp takes some extra time (as we are trying to compare all the Bytes).